Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Applications

 \subsubsection{Finance}

-In financial domains, personalization should balance alignment with individual goals and behaviors against risks arising from cognitive biases and stringent regulatory requirements, making trust calibration and compliance central challenges for personalized agent design.
-FinPersona-based studies surface a recurring trust–quality paradox, showing that persona-driven personalization can increase user trust even when the underlying advice quality is poorer or riskier \cite{takayanagi2025finpersona, takayanagi2025generative}, highlighting that naive mirroring of user preferences may reinforce risky biases.
-This motivates safety-aware personalization frameworks such as PSG-Agent \cite{wu2025psg}, which incorporate personality-conditioned guardrails to calibrate recommendations.
-Alongside trust calibration, finance imposes hard compliance constraints that bound what an agent is permitted to recommend or execute.
-To support controllable reasoning under these constraints, recent systems increasingly adopt modular architectures.
-FinRobot \cite{yang2024finrobot} decomposes workflows into specialized roles for market data aggregation, quantitative analysis, and thesis generation, improving traceability of personalized recommendations.
-In parallel, compliance-centered designs such as GraphCompliance \cite{chung2025graphcompliance} align user context and intended actions with structured regulatory graphs, enabling verifiable reasoning paths that constrain personalization within enforceable policy boundaries and reduce “plausible” but non-compliant outputs.
+In finance, personalization must balance alignment with individual goals and behaviors against cognitive bias, trust calibration, and hard compliance requirements.
+FinPersona-based studies reveal a trust--quality paradox, showing that persona-driven personalization can increase user trust even when the underlying advice is poorer or riskier \cite{takayanagi2025finpersona,takayanagi2025generative}.
+This motivates safety-aware personalization frameworks such as PSG-Agent, which introduce personality-conditioned guardrails to calibrate recommendations \cite{wu2025psg}.
+At the architectural level, systems such as FinRobot decompose workflows into specialized roles for data aggregation, quantitative analysis, and thesis generation, while GraphCompliance constrains personalization with structured regulatory reasoning paths \cite{yang2024finrobot,chung2025graphcompliance}.